 Current Project Goals and Initiatives:

-- Historical Markers: Continue project with phase III (12 markers).
+- Historical Markers: Continue the project with phase III (6 markers).

 - Notable Residents: Nominate and research at least six (6) new notables.

-- Research and recognize Costa Mesa based businesses that have been in business for 50+ years.
+- Research and recognize at least two (2) Costa Mesa based businesses that have been in business for 50+ years.

-- Utility Box Art Program: Feature one (1) utility box with art wrap of historical image.
+- Utility Box Art Program: Partner with the Cultural Arts Committee to feature two (2) utility boxes with art wrap of a historical image.

 - Historical Markers: Completed the second half of phase II (6 markers)